 - Minimum GPA: 3.0

-- Participants must be currently enrolled in a degree-seeking program at the University of Iowa.
+- Participants must be a Junior, Senior, Graduate student or medical, dental, pharmacy or other professional program student.
 Graduating seniors are eligible to apply (you will sign up for a zero-credit hour internship for the summer, which will extend your student status).

 - Applicants must have completed two years of coursework in the biomedical, behavioral, clinical or social sciences.

 - Students are eligible due to their status as a minority student.
 This may include: African Americans, Hispanic/Latino(a) Americans, Native Americans, Alaskan Natives, Native Hawaiians and Pacific Islanders, Asian Americans, and/or Middle Eastern Americans.

 - Students may qualify as students from low income backgrounds.
 The applicant must be able to demonstrate that they have received any of the financial assistance listed below:

 (a) have qualified for Federal disadvantaged assistance; or